 For a few specific ransomware families, manual removal is possible.

-Caution: Manual removal is a risky process; it is recommended only for advanced users.
+CAUTION Manual removal is a risky process; it is recommended only for advanced users.
 Otherwise, please seek professional technical assistance.

-In such circumstances, the recommended course of action is to report the crime to the relevant authorities and restore the affected data from a backup.
+These instances are however very rare.
+For most other ransomware cases, the recommended course of action is to report the crime to the relevant authorities and restore the affected data from a backup.

 For more technical details of ransomware, see: